Self-Initiated Open World Learning for Autonomous AI Agents: Self-Initiated Open World Learning (SOL)

-The classic ML makes the \textit{IID} assumption, which is often violated in practice.
-Here we define several other assumptions and learning paradigms that are progressively more and more aligned with the real-world learning needs.
+The classic ML makes the \textit{i.i.d} assumption, which is often violated in practice.
+Here we define several other assumptions and learning paradigms that are progressively more and more aligned with the real-world learning needs of SOL.

 \textbf{Definition (closed-world assumption)}: No new or novel classes appear in testing.
 Other types of data shift may occur.

 \textbf{Definition (closed-world learning)}: It refers to the learning paradigm that makes the closed-world assumption.